harveyr/easyrunner/README.md

 2. *Test Tracking.* It will run the discovered tests and progressively report what has passed and what has failed.

 ### Why
 This was originally (and hurriedly) written for a girthy Selenium test suite that took forever to run.
-Since the test runner (Behat) spammed the console with test progress, it was tough to tell what had failed unless you watched the log closely.
+Since the test runner (Behat) spammed the console as the tests ran, it was tough to tell what had failed unless you watched the log closely.

 If you kick off the suite with this script, it will let you know on a glance what has failed and how many tests are left.